mui/material-ui/docs/src/pages/components/menus/menus.md

 ## Context Menu

-Here is an example of the of Context Menu.
+Here is an example of a context menu.
+(Right click to open.)

 {{"demo": "pages/components/menus/ContextMenu.js"}}